phugen/city_vectorization/readme_cairo_usage.md

 #include <cairo\cairo-svg.h>
 ```

+**Usage**

+I recommend looking at the sites linked at the top.

-There's also a [code-sample](/sample/cairo.cpp) inside the sample folder.
+Alternatively, there's also a [code-sample](/sample/cairo.cpp) inside the sample folder.

 *Appendix: I pulled the (x64) compiled libraries and header files from [https://github.com/tordex/cairo](https://github.com/tordex/cairo) , if you use a x86 environment, you should get the correct libraries from there.*